When is the best time to visit Pacific coast of Costa Rica?

 For more detailed information visit our When To Go section.

-What's the official language of Pacific coast of Costa Rica?
+What language is spoken on the Pacific coast of Costa Rica?

-How do I get local currency on Pacific coast of Costa Rica?
+What currency do I need on the Pacific coast of Costa Rica?

-What's the time difference between Pacific coast of Costa Rica?
+What is the time difference between the Pacific coast of Costa Rica and the UK?

-What places combine well with Pacific coast of Costa Rica?
+What places combine well with the Pacific coast of Costa Rica?

 By light aircraft from San José to Quepos, from where it is a 30mins road journey over the cliffs to Manuel Antonio.
 Flights take less than one hour.
 By road, the journey to Manuel Antonio from San José takes about 2.5 hours.